ludo1026/spring-mvc-jpa-templates-TT207/doc/HOWTO.md

 11. Fill all project informations in "General", "Packages" and "Folders" tab
 12. Click on "init Telosys Tools" in the "General" tab => The "Telosys Tools" directory is now added in the project
 14. In the "download" tab, download from this Github repository the "spring-mvc-jpa-templates"
-16. After download, close the project properties winodow
+16. After download, close the project properties window
-17.

 How to use it
 ---